Post-Capitalist-Labs/post-capitalist-cryptoeconomics/Chapter_9/chapter_9.md

 1. **Issue-Specific Voting:**
    - Individuals participate in voting only on issues that directly impact their work, community, or personal life.

-2. **Decentralized Decision Nodes:**
+2. **Decentralized Decision-Making Nodes:**
-   - Establish decision nodes corresponding to different levels (individual, workplace, community, city, region).
+   - Establish decision-making nodes corresponding to different levels (individual, workplace, community, city, region).
-   - Each decision node focuses on issues relevant to that level.
+   - Each decision-making node focuses on issues relevant to that level.

 3. **Digital Platform for Voting:**
    - Utilize a secure and user-friendly digital platform for voting.